 11. Stay to the right, but not out of sight!

 When riding with traffic, stay to the right of the lane, but not if it compromises your safety.
 If the lane is too narrow for a driver to pass safely within the lane, ride more to the center of the lane.
 This will ensure the driver slows down to pass, without getting too close for comfort.
 If visibility is compromised because of curving roads, make yourself more visible by riding to the center of the lane.

 12. Stay alert, keep your cool and be confident.

-Riding in traffic is not the time to think about what you are going to fix for dinner.
-Stay alert and never assume a driver sees you on your bike.
+When riding in traffic, it’s important to stay alert and keep your eyes and ears focused on the road.
+Practice defensive riding and never assume a driver sees you on your bike.
 Make eye contact with drivers when possible.
 If a driver makes an error and compromises your safety, keep your cool.
-Getting angry will only make the situation worse.
-Pull over to the side of the road, take some time to catch your breath and consider how you might prevent the situation in the future.
-The best way to stay safe on the road is to ride with confidence.
+If you need to, safely pull over to the side of the road, take some time to catch your breath, and consider steps to avoid a similar situation in the future.
+The best way to stay safe on the road is to follow all traffic laws and ride with confidence.